SK53/indicia-docs/developing/reporting/report-file-format.rst

   automatically applied to filter the report.
 In some cases however you may want to handle training mode filtering in a different way, in which case your report can use the
   #training# replacement, which will be set to **true** or **false** as appropriate.
+* #group_bys# - if your query contains aggregate columns, then Indicia wil automatically generate a GROUP BY clause in the SQL.
+By default this is placed at the end of the query.
+Using this replacement token allows you to specify where in the query the GROUP BY will appear, useful when grouping in a subquery for example.

 In addition any declared :ref:`parameters <params-label>` are available as replacement tokens, so if there is a parameter called "survey_id" then the